AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Multi-agent Pipeline

 To strengthen the LLM’s capacity for independent and robust reasoning beyond reliance on the expert experiences, we also adopt a regression indicator to provide the LLM with an objective, data-driven measure that complements LLM reasoning.

-\textbf{Regression indicator}: Prior research~\cite{aimeetsai, jia} has attempted to address the index regression prediction problem using deep learning techniques.
-They label query plan pairs before and after index creation as either `improvement' or `regression', and train models on these labeled examples to forecast whether a given index will degrade query performance.
-However, these methods have limitations in handling zero-shot index recommendations at the workload level.
-Specifically, they focus only on query-level regressions rather than considering the impact on the entire workload.
-Moreover, their models require retraining for each new dataset, resulting in limited robustness and generalizability.

-To address the aforementioned limitations, we devise a workload-level regression indicator that is trained on features invariant to specific databases and workloads.
-The overall architecture is depicted in Figure~\ref{fig:regression_indicator}.
-The workload's query plans, both with and without the indexes, are extracted as inputs for the indicator.
+\textbf{Regression indicator}: Since prior learned index regression indicators~\cite{aimeetsai, jia} are dataset-specific and only detect query-level regressions, we propose a workload-level regression indicator which is trained using information invariant to databases and workloads.
+The structure of the model is presented in Figure~\ref{fig:regression_indicator}.
+The workload’s query plans, both with and without the indexes, are extracted as inputs for the indicator.
 Each operator in a plan is represented as a node, forming a binary tree for the entire query.
 Following the approach in~\cite{queryformer}, we encode each query tree using tree-biased attention, where a node attends only to those within its sub-tree.
 The root node then serves as the vector representation of the entire query.
 The workload representation is constructed by concatenating the root vectors of all queries.
-Finally, given the pair of workload vectors before and after index creation, we employ an MLP classifier to predict potential index regressions from -1 to 1 based on the difference between the two representations.
-Each index will be assigned a predicted regressive score that the LLM can use as a reference.
+Finally, given the pair of workload vectors before and after index creation, we employ an MLP classifier to predict potential index regressions based on the difference between the two representations.
+Each index will be assigned a regressive score predicted that the LLM can use as a reference.

 Inspired by~\cite{qpeval}, we extract only the essential features from each tree node that influence index performance, including the operator type, table, column, estimated cardinality, and cost values.
 Since operators and estimations are inherently database-invariant, they are encoded using one-hot representations and normalization.
 To enhance the robustness of the regression indicator, we employ Sentence Transformers~\cite{reimers-2019-sentence-bert} to generate database-invariant embeddings for the table and column information.